People with coronavirus are crossing the US-Mexico border for medical care

 While coronavirus cases are surging, particularly in two Arizona counties along the border -- Santa Cruz and Yuma -- Garino says officials haven't pinpointed the cause.

 "It has to do a lot with social distancing.
-It has to do a lot with gatherings," he says.
-"And I k
+It has to do a lot with ga